-For more information about NETGEAR Insight, visit netgear.com/insight and see the NETGEAR knowledge base articles at netgear.com/support.
+For more information about NETGEAR Insight, visit netgear.com/insight.
+The Insight Cloud Portal and Insight app have embedded help and are documented in multiple knowledge base articles that you can access by visiting netgear.com/support.

-By default, the management mode is set to Directly Connect to Web Browser Interface (which is the same as the local browser interface).
+By default, the management mode is set to Directly Connect to Web Browser Interface (which is the same as the device UI).
 Note the following about changing the management mode:

-• Changing to NETGEAR Insight Mobile App and Insight Cloud Portal mode.
-The first time that you change to this mode, the switch is set to factory default settings so that you can manage the switch using the Insight app or the Insight Cloud portal.
-However, if you added the switch to a network on the Insight app or Insight portal before, all Insight-manageable device settings are returned to the last configuration saved on the cloud server, including the switch password (that is, the password is reset to the Insight network password).
+The first time that you change to this mode, the switch is set to factory default settings so that you can manage the switch using the Insight Cloud Portal or Insight app.
+However, if you previously added the switch to a network on Insight, all Insight-manageable device settings revert to the configuration in the Insight cloud, including the switch password (that is, the password is reset to the Insight network password).

-Note: If you use the NETGEAR Insight app or the Insight Cloud portal, you can temporarily change the management mode of the switch back to Directly Connect to Web Browser Interface and access the local browser interface for settings that are not Insight-manageable, for complex tasks such as integrating with an existing network of devices that are not managed through Insight, and for debugging purposes.
+Note: If you use the Insight app or the Insight Cloud Portal, you can temporarily change the management mode of the switch back to Directly Connect to Web Browser Interface and access the device UI for settings that are not Insight-manageable.
+You might want to do this for tasks such as integrating with an existing network of devices that are not managed through Insight, and for debugging purposes.
 When you are done, you can change the management mode back to NETGEAR Insight Mobile App and Insight Cloud Portal.

-• Changing back to Directly Connect to Web Browser Interface mode.
-The NETGEAR Insight Mobile App and Insight Cloud Portal management mode is disabled and the current Insight-manageable device settings are saved to the cloud server.
-Any changes that you make using the Directly Connect to Web Browser Interface management mode are not saved to the cloud server.
+- Changing back to Directly Connect to Web Browser Interface mode: The NETGEAR Insight Mobile App and Insight Cloud Portal management mode is disabled and the current Insight-manageable device settings are saved to the Insight cloud.
+Any changes that you make using the Directly Connect to Web Browser Interface management mode are not saved to the Insight cloud.